 - 2 tablespoons plain flour

-- 2-3 bay leaves
+- 3 bay leaves

-- Salt and pepper
+- Salt and pepper to taste

 - Put a non-stick frying pan on a medium/high heat and wait a couple of minutes for the pan to heat up.
 Put the pieces of bacon into the dry pan and fry for 3-4 minutes until really brown and crispy, stirring frequently.
-Tip the bacon into a large ovenproof dish (it must be one that has a lid).
+Tip the bacon into a large ovenproof dish.
+(It must be one that has a lid.)

 - Put the pan back on the heat and add half the beef.
 Fry for about 2 minutes on each side until golden brown.
 Tip into the ovenproof dish and repeat with the other half of the beef.

-- When the second lot of beef is brown, turn down the heat low and sprinkle over the 2 tablespoons of plain flour.
+- When the second lot of beef is brown, turn the heat down low and sprinkle over the 2 tablespoons of plain flour.
 Stir to combine, then add the red wine.
 Bring to the boil, stirring, then tip into the ovenproof dish.